JeremyCollinsMPI/Flight-delays/README.md

 tried a different activation functon, 1 - (e ^ (-x)), which seems to converge at a training loss of 0.0361 and test loss of  0.0361 after 10 epochs. epochs.

+when mean absolute error is reduced, it goes down to 0.0442.  the mean squared error is then 0.044.